-It is preferable to begin study at the beginning of the fall semester for a new beginner or possibly at the beginning of the spring semester in January.
+It is preferable to begin study at the beginning of a new semester for a new beginner.
 Transfer students already studying or new beginners may be accepted at any time of the year at the teacher’s discretion (if space is available) and fees for that semester may be prorated.

 Community Music Program

 2. If you have not already chosen a teacher for your child, please arrange to contact our teachers, meet them and observe them teach an existing student so that you can choose the teacher that you feel is the best fit for your child, the child’s personality and the way they learn.
 It also allows the teacher a few moments to meet you and your child so that the teacher can also assess whether or not the child is ready to begin formal lessons.
 It also gives you a chance to ask question in person to clarify anything about the lessons that you need more information about.

 Please contact one of the following teachers to set up observations at a mutually convenient time:

 Celi Sharp (502) 608-2042 Registration Form

 Wayne Krigger Registration Form

 3. Plan to Attend the Suzuki Philosophy Orientation Class